deeplint/deeplint/web/docs/intro.md

 You can easily embed DeepLint into your existing CI/CD pipelines and integrate with other security services to automate DevOps with one unified toolchain.

 The key features of DeepLint are:

-### Codify
+### Security as Code
-Codify security into three steps  - collect resources, find problems, and fix.
-Manage security as code - version control, peer review, and sharing.
+Codify security in a unified workflow - collect resources, find problems, and fix, per your best practices, standards, and policies.

-### Package
+### Self-Contained Bundling
-Package security required everything - resource scanners, checking rules, and fixing actions into a versioned and enforceable Package.
+Bundle and share security required everything - scanners, rules, and actions, into a versioned and enforceable Package.

-### Share
+### Pre-curated Packages
-Use predefined security packages curated based on common industry practices.
-Share your best practices within the team or with the world.
+Elevate cloud security posture instantly with pre-curated security packages based on common industry practices.

-### Configure
+### Hybrid and Multi-Cloud
-Choose and apply any security packages to check a single cloud environment or your entire cloud infrastructure in one configuration file.
+Configure and manage any security packages to check a single cloud environment or your entire hybrid or multi-cloud infrastructure.

-### Enforce
+### Reliable Enforcement
 Snapshot configurations of cloud resources for auditing and visibility.
 Find and fix mistakes and policy violations consistently and repeatedly.

-### Automate
+### Auto DevSecOps
-Easily embed into CI/CD pipelines and integrate with existing security services to automate DevSecOps with one unified toolchain.
+Embed into DevOps pipelines and integrate with third-party security services seamlessly and effortlessly.

 ## Next steps